 10.3 Payment Claims

-Where applicable the Contractor shall make a payment claim in accordance with The Building and Construction Industry Payments Act 2004.
+The Contractor shall make any payment claims in accordance with The Building and Construction Industry Payments Act 2004.
 The Customer must respond appropriately and within the time specified in the Act.
+10.4 Payment Plan

 When agreed progress payments are not honoured by the Customer, the Contractor reserves the right to halt the Services until such time as the outstanding payment is forthcoming.
-In addition clauses 10.5, 10.6 and 10.7 may apply.
+In addition, clauses 10.6, 10.7 and 10.8 may apply.

-The Contractor reserves the right to charge a monthly fee of twenty five dollars ($25) for accounts not paid within the Contractor’s agreed payment terms.
+The Contractor reserves the right to charge a monthly fee of twenty-five dollars ($25) for any accounts not paid within the Contractor’s agreed payment terms.

 The Contractor may charge interest at fifteen percent (15%) per annum calculated on a daily basis on amounts not paid within the Contractor’s payment terms.